tomes2000/Recipe-Journal-CI/README.md

 #### Target Audience

 The target audience for Recipe Journal are avid cooks all around the world that love to share recipes with others and also discover new ones.

+#### First Time Visitor Goals

+1. I want to connect with like-minded individuals who resonate with interest of cooking and discovering new recipes and cuisines.
+2. I want to be able to navigate the site effectively.
+3. I want to register an account.
+4. I want to search for new recipes and discover new cuisines.

+#### Returning Visitor Goals

+1. I want to login into my account.
+2. Create, edit, delete and view my recipes.